EnterpriseDB/terraform-provider-biganimal/README.md

 }
 ```

 Now, you can configure your BigAnimal provider.
-This can be done in 2 ways:
+This can be done in one of these two ways:

 ### Providing BigAnimal configuration in a provider block
 ```hcl